The following professionals lent their expertise to this article:

 In

-Comparing Arkansas’s LPN Programs
+Comparing Arkansas’ LPN Programs

 LPN programs provide flexibility for students pursuing a nursing career who are looking for entry-level positions.
 Arkansas offers a mix of hybrid LPN programs that combine theoretical coursework in an online format with practical in-person clinical training.
 Online components typically cover essential nursing topics like foundational concepts, anatomy, pharmacology, and patient care skills.
 Hands-on clinical training is completed at local healthcare facilities and is necessary to obtain licensure.

 When comparing LPN programs to registered nurse (RN) programs, LPN programs are shorter in length, taking students around 12 to 18 months to complete.
 LPN programs also differ from certified nursing assistant (CNA) training, as LPN programs are more extensive in its nursing education, preparing students for a vaster range of patient care responsibilities.
 Some schools also offer bridge programs for CNAs who want to earn their LPN credentials.
+The three standout practical nursing programs below offer strong options for potential students like you.

 Arkansas State University Mountain Home (ASUMH)